JagpreetRandio/Note-Taker/README.md

 Make sure you have all of the packages installed before starting this step!

-Using the line of code below, you will be directed to copy "http://localhost:3002" in your browser to use the Note Taker App.
+After entering the line of code below in your terminal, you will be directed to copy "http://localhost:3002" in your browser to use the Note Taker App.

 ```npm start ```